HHS/meshrdf/entry-combinations.md

 ### MeSH XML

-Here is a typical example of and EntryCombination represented in XML.
+The MeSH RDF was derived from non-RDF MeSH XML.
+Here is a typical example of an EntryCombination represented in MeSH XML.

 ```xml
 <DescriptorRecord DescriptorClass="1">